joeylmaalouf/wesnoth-bua-era/README.md

 ### Units

-Note: __bolded__ units are new, custom units; the rest are untouched from mainline Wesnoth (though _italicized_ units have been set as potential advancements so that they can actually be used).
+Notes: __bolded__ units are new, custom units; the rest are untouched from mainline Wesnoth (though _italicized_ units have been set as potential advancements so that they can actually be used).

 - Drake Burner
   - Drake Flare